Financial Math Fundamentals

 - Question: If you were able to earn interest at 5% and you started with $100, how much would you have after 2 years?

-- When we know the future value, and want to work backwards to determine it’s present value, this is known as discounting, hence the term discounted cash flows
+When we start with the present value and calculate the future value of a cash flow, this is known as compounding.
+When we know the future value and want to work backward to determine its present value, this is known as discounting, hence the term discounted cash flows.

-- We can rearrange the previous equation so that we are calculating the present value rather than the future value
+We can rearrange the previous equation so that we are calculating the present value rather than the future value.
+Rearranging this equation we can isolate a term called the discount factor.
+It is this discount factor which we multiply the future cash flow by to determine its present value.

 We can use Excel to do our NPV analysis